BXS-Archipelago/Property_Finder/README.md

  ### Logging In
     - To Log in
+        - Click Log In, use incorrect Username.
+Message Flash for Incorrect Username/Password.
+        - Click Log In, use correct Username, incorrect password.
+Message Flash for Incorrect Username/Password.
         - Click Log In, enter new name (testuser2) and new password(testuser2).
-        - Result : Success - Flash Message appears, user can access Profile page which is not otherwise available.
+        - Result : Success - Flash Message appears, user can access Profile or page which is not otherwise available.

 ### Creating an Advertisement